tytydraco/yessleep/out/Mold.md

 Jobs are few and far between starting out in a new place.
 So I took what I could get.

 About 2 months ago

 ——

 I don’t really know anymore trying to grasp at time is like holding out your hand to stop the pouring of sand in an hourglass from the side that’s already spent.

 Doesn’t matter if I catch it.

 it’s already on this side—it’s far too late and I can’t get past the rushing of new sand burying every grain below

 ——

 I had an urgent call come in.
 It was demo and repair of some water damaged drywall, easy enough.
 I had done it at least 100 times before.
 I figured while Cam was doing demo I would go grab the materials since we would have to drive by the site anyway to get to the hardware store.

 Whatever happened at that house… whatever crawled up from the depths of the earth and consumed the part of me that once held my own thoughts was not pure.
 Nobody in this town thinks ill of the hold it has on them, but for fleeting moments I have clarity and in that clarity I am reaching out to whoever may read this.
 Whether this thing is worldwide or just here I do not know.
 People go missing around here and never turn up, everyone just forgets about them after about a week and goes on with their “lives” until the next one.

 This is not a cry for help, but a warning.

 There is more to earth than we thought.
 The biological world runs deeper than we ever knew.
 Somewhere out there people went digging where they shouldn’t have looking for wealth and instead unleashed the wrath of a long dormant evil.
 I lost my best friend in his attempt to bring his findings to the authorities.

-If you are ready this whether in a fleeting moment of clarity or in a place where the puppeteers strings do not hold.
+If you are reading this whether in a fleeting moment of clarity or in a place where the puppeteers strings do not hold.

 Please never come to Nova Scotia